 Charles Burrell died of illness on this day in 1915

-He had served for seven years in the volunteers before the war and attained the rank of sergeant which facilitated his promotion to Lance Corporal in the 5th East Lancs soon after attestation in August 1914.
+Charles had already served for seven years in the volunteers before the war and attained the rank of sergeant.
+In August 1914, he joined the 5th East Lancs with the rank of Lance Corporal.

 After training in the UK, he embarked for service at Gallipoli in May 1915 and took part in the 3rd Battle of Krithia.